amjaingzb/rkmAttendanceAndroidApp/README-Sep13-currentState.md

 4. report of which whatsapp devotees are not active
 5. report of cumulative -- counter
 6. extend this for receiving donations , recording upi xaction 4 digits, cash or upi, sending receipt
+7. In fact lets add that to requiremetns.
+Lets logging be so generic that later we can turn if off completely , select severity , redirect the logs to db etc ..